igorfersantos/X-301/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+---

 ## Credits

-Ryu - creator of [Papunika](https://papunika.com) - Thank you so much for letting me make this happen with your consent :)
+Ryu - Creator of [Papunika](https://papunika.com) - Thank you so much for making it possible and giving the go-ahead!

 <p align="right">(<a href="#top">back to top</a>)</p>